 The fix is to replace the defective capacitor in the control unit.

 Jaguar issued a recall for 2001 to 2003 S-Type models because the Electronic Parking Brake control module on some Jaguar S-Types would apply the parking brake without any indication or warning while the vehicle is in motion.
 This causes the rear wheels to lock up and skid.
 The fix is for the dealer to replace the parking brake control module with a redesigned module at no cost to the vehicle owner.

 The related Jaguar service bulletins are:

-20604 issued 08/01/2005 which covers premature parking brake pad wear or the brakes binding due to electronic park brake system being miscalibrated.
+20604 issued 08/01/2005 covers premature parking brake pad wear or the brakes binding due to Electronic Parking Brake system being miscalibrated.